quickgrid/text-to-image-diffusion/README.md

 # text-to-image-diffusion
-Experimental (working!) custom implementation of conditional and unconditional diffusion for testing new methods..
+Experimental (working!) custom implementation of conditional and unconditional diffusion for testing new methods.